 This is a process that is not only filthy, it can be downright dangerous.

-Bats can get into your walls, roof or chimney.
+These noises can come from your walls, attic or chimney.

 Brazoria, County TX Texas Bat Exclusion